GerardArgany/AVBD_Medical_Receipts/DATA_STORY.md

 ## Conclusion: The Prescription as a Signal

 Every prescription in this dataset represents a moment of need—a person seeking help, a doctor making a decision, a system responding to demand.
-When aggregated across 7.8 million people over a decade, these moments form patterns that reveal something profound about how we live, age, and cope.
+These moments form patterns that reveal something profound about how we live, age, and cope.

 The data tells us that **mental health medications are not a marginal concern**—they are central to how modern societies manage health across the lifespan.
 From the painkillers of childhood to the complex polypharmacy of old age, from the gender divides to the regional variations, from the steady growth to the COVID-19 acceleration—the data reveals a transformation that is both medical and social.